KazdenJolley/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    * Closure is when a nested function accesses a variable outside of its own scope(ie. declared in the scope of a parent or grandparent function).
 2. Study the following code, then answer the questions below.

 ```js